 What is a Digital Perm?

 These rollers connect to a machine that keeps the heat at a steady temperature.
-With heat, the solution can break the keratin bonds within the hair.
+With heat, the solution can help break the keratin bonds within the hair.

 The rollers are typically large and placed away from the scalp.
 So this processing isn’t ideal for short hair.